GenesysGo/docs-shadow-cloud/operate/node-faq.md

 ### **Q: What should I do if I receive an error about an invalid epoch in my logs?**

 A: This could indicate that either the peer or your node is very behind.
 Make sure your node is up-to-date and has restarted correctly.
-You may have to wait several epochs before attempting to start your node again.
+You may restart as quickly as you can.
+If errors persist, you may have to wait 1 or more epochs before attempting to start your node again.
+Try your best to restart within 30 minutes.

 ### **Q: What should I do if I encounter handshake errors or max handshake duration exceeded messages?**

-A: Ensure you have the correct trusted peer values in your `config.toml` and that you have waited the full 5 epochs after an update before restarting your node.
+A: Ensure you have the correct trusted peer values in your `config.toml` and that you have waited at least 1 full epoch after an update before restarting your node.

 ### **Q: Is there a way to configure my node to use more memory or CPU resources?**